Jo8ujethoia/BAV-RemoveIntercept/README.md

 # Restore BAVInterception
+Addon for BAV, removing Intercept after running it.
 ## Overview

 Restore BAVInterception is a batch script designed to help users manage their Batch Antivirus (BAV) settings efficiently.
 This script provides an easy way to restore previous registry settings associated with Batch Antivirus Interception, ensuring that your system is configured correctly.